 PNWC Local Priorities:

 ☐ Community Empowerment

-□ Tackling social isolation n to promote health
+☑ Tackling social isolation to promote health

 ☐ Green spaces

 ☐ Community safety

-☐ Partial fit with prioritie es
+☐ Partial fit with priorities

-☐ Does not fit with priori ties
+☐ Does not fit with priorities

 Notes:

-Reduces isolation of parents was activities rith young children through ac cess to the group and its
+Reduces isolation of parents with young children through access to the group and its activities

-Breakdown of costs
+Book de la estada

-Item of spend Total Cost Amount requested

-Fun kit deluxe bag (hand apparatus) £516.60 £516.60

-Gym time complete set (specialised climbing equipment) £2754.80 £2754.80
+Item of spend Total Cost Amount requested Fun kit deluxe bag (hand apparatus) £516.60 £516.60 Gym time complete set (specialised climbing equipment) £2754.80 £2754.80

-About the organisation:

 The companies activities provide benefit to emerging talented young gymnasts who otherwise would not be able to access specialised, expert tuition.
 Storm Gymnastics CIC work with local clubs and support coaches personal development to ensure gymnasts can reach the top levels.

 Storm Gymnastics CIC aims to provide gymnastics opportunities to all children irrelevant of age, gender, ability or social background.

 The organisation has 11 part time employees, 4 volunteers and 960 members.

-Grant funding award history:
+Grant funding award rant funding award history:

 Grant Name Amount Used for

 2020/21

 2019/20

-2018/19

 Reference: Organisation Name:

 FR1113 Walking Tours on Wheels

 Project Name: Amount applied for:

 The Way Forward - Advancing our Service £4,532

 Description of Project:

-The purpose of this project is to really enhance grown from strength to strength over the last COVID 19 and Lockdown. •
+The purpose of this project is to really enhance what we deliver.
+For example we have grown from strength to strength over the last year despite all the challenges faced during COVID 19 and Lockdown.

-Whilst our office based has been closed due to we have received hundreds of calls asking us
+Whilst our office based has been closed due to such over the last year on two occasions, we have received hundreds of calls asking us when we are likely to open again.

 Not only are the history tours interesting for people, the darkside tours are also which is fantastic as this only adds to our portfolio and tells us that our investment in marketing last year has been successful.

 The purpose of this project is to continue to market our services, plus deliver a good service to those who wish to embark on our tours.

 Who benefits from the Project?

-Everyone living in Renfrewshire can benefit from are also key beneficiaries of the groups work.
 Everyone living in Renfrewshire can benefit from the work of the organisation.
 Visitors to Paisley are also key beneficiaries of the groups work.

 PNWC Local Priorities:

 ☐ Community Empowerment

-☑ Tackling social isolation to promote health
+oxtimes Tackling social isolation to promote h ealth

 ☐ Green spaces

 ☐ Community safety

 ☐ Partial fit with priorities

 ☐ Does not fit with priorities

 Notes:

 Breakdown of costs

 Item of spend Total Cost Amount requested

-Marketing Materials - up to £300 £300
+Marketing Materials - up to date pop up stand, business cards, posters £300 £300

-date pop up stand,

-business cards, posters

 Rent for premises £1000 £1000

-1 x Part time persons @ 20 £2232 £2232

-hours per month @ £9.30

-over 12 months
+1 x Part time persons @ 20 hours per month @ £9.30 over 12 months £2232 £2232

 PPE Equipment £500 £500

 Insurance £500 £500